bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ## Results

-## CODE  "ARTUR PALOMINO CODE1.ipynb" EXECUTIONS
+## CODE  "ARTUR PG CODE1.ipynb" EXECUTIONS

 The following table shows the different results for the first architecture for the siamese network with one loss.